Who'd Have Known: Music video

 Allen and the Elton John lookalike in the music video for "Who'd Have Known".

-The music video for "Who'd Have Known" portrays Allen as an obsessed fan of Elton John.
+The music video for "Who'd Have Known" was directed by James Caddick and portrays Allen as an obsessed fan of Elton John.
 It starts off with her character lying in bed, watching Elton John's concert on television, while DVDs and magazines portraying him are scattered throughout her room, with a big poster of him on her wall.
 John (portrayed by an actor) receives a letter from the singer declaring her love, accompanied by a badly photoshopped picture of the two of them, but ignores it.
 Upon exiting his home, he gets in a car only to discover that Allen is the driver.
 She locks the car doors, kidnaps him, and takes him to her home, where she ties him to a chair.
 There, she plays piano, drinks wine, skims magazines, hugs him, attempts to feed him pizza, and draws a portrait of him.
 Later, she forces him to make a phone call while reading from a series of cue cards (a scene which pays homage to the movie The King of Comedy).
 Afterwards, they both sit on the sofa, watching John perform on TV.
 As Allen falls asleep, he manages to wriggle free from the tied ropes on his feet.
 The video ends with John taking a final glance at Allen asleep before escaping from the building and running off.